Search Engine Optimization (SEO)

 When users view search results, the page title is usually the first (and sometimes the only) information they read.
 Create a unique, multi-word title for each page that includes your primary key phrase as well as any secondary phrases that you can incorporate without over-using.
 Remember that certain words (and, the, a) are space-wasters that do nothing for you.

 A Meta description is a short summary of the content of your page.
 Google displays the Meta description in its search results under the page title, so it is another chance to convince searchers to visit your site.
-Use the “NSM Better Meta” tab in the CMS to customize the Meta fields for each page.
+UMass Boston web editors can use the “NSM Better Meta” tab in the CMS to customize the Meta fields for each page.
+In addition to showing up on a search results page, meta descriptions are the short blurbs that show up on social media pages when the url is present.
+This is a great opportunity to give a viewer a 'preview' of the page.
+If a call to action is important on your page, include it in your meta description so people know it's available before even clicking on the link.
 See 'Better Meta' as a logged in editor on http://umb.edu/wiki to read more about that feature.

 Headlines are given extra prominence by search engines so use headlines wisely.
 Include key phrases in your headlines and sub-headlines.